 A subset of quarks and electrons in a weird configuration that we commonly call “life”.
 A mind interfacing through a body, living in an ecosystem.
 A complex bunch of proteins, lipids and carbon-based molecules kept together by a large quantity of continuously-recycled water.
 Complex patterns and self-defining ideas that struggle to keep existing through time without even having me notice.

 Twenty-six years and counting.
 Male.

 My time is primarily occupied by breathing and moving my hands.
 If you take a random moment, it’s very likely that I am sleeping, inside a car, in front of a computer or explaining concepts to people.

 I love working.
-It defines my existence and value, and probably it’s the main thing that keeps me away from chronic depression (which will likely come in a later stage of life).
+It defines my existence and value, and probably it’s the main thing that keeps me away from chronic depression.

 As you could have already figured out, I do stuff with computers.
 A lot.
 People usually fail to find good words to define me, and often fall back to the common “nerd” or “geek” adjectives; nice try though.